haproxy/haproxy/doc/lua-api/index.rst

   :param class_server sv: A :ref:`server_class` which indicates the manipulated server.

+.. js:function:: Server.tracking(sv)

+  Check if the current server is tracking another server.

+  :param class_server sv: A :ref:`server_class` which indicates the manipulated server.
+  :returns: A :ref:`server_class` which indicates the tracked server or nil if the server doesn't track another one.

 .. js:function:: Server.event_sub(sv, event_types, func)

   Register a function that will be called on specific server events.